-The Net Asset Value per unit of your Fund appreciated by 13.11% during the period under review.
-The Fund generated Rs 4.05 million as net operating profit before taxes during the period.
+The Net Asset Value per unit of your Fund appreciated marginally by 0.13% during the period under review.
+The Fund generated Rs 234,828/- as net operating profit during the period.
 The Fund was mainly invested in a mix of Treasury bills and Repurchase Agreements.